vertica/VerticaPy/docs/source/benchmarks_xgboost.rst

   .. important::

-    Amason Redshift is only considering a sample data of size 33,617 for training.
+    Amazon Redshift is only considering a sample data of size 33,617 for training.

   .. ipython:: python
     :suppress: